po8klasie/po8klasie/README.md

 ## Production use
-You can find detailed guide of how to set up WarsawLO for production use in our [infra repo](https://github.com/WarsawLO/infra).
+You can find detailed guide of how to set up po8klasie for production use in our [infra repo](https://github.com/po8klasie/infra).

 ## More resources